ralacerda/website/content/blog/en/validate-sequence-typescript.md

    //^? type Age = false
 ```

 The cool thing is that within this operator, we have access to the `infer` keyword, which allows us to create a temporary variable that corresponds to the checked value.
-In other words, `infer` says: "If the type matches this format, save it in this variable."
+In other words, `infer` says: “If the type matches this format, save it in this variable.”

 ```ts
 type ColorString<T> = T extends `${infer Color}-color` ?
 Color : never;